Money Stress & Emotional Habits

 You think, “I should have this figured out by now.”

 Traditional financial advice doesn’t speak to this space.
-It’s built for emergencies or spreadsheets—not for the emotional tension of almost thriving.
+It’s built for emergencies or optimization—

 Avoidance Isn’t Laziness—It’s Protection